 Excessive watering is a widespread problem in indoor plants like pothos, as the soil inside the pot takes a very long time to dry.

-When you leave the soil soggy for too long, it creates a picture-perfect environment for the bugs to develop and flourish.
+Leaving the soil soggy for too long creates a picture-perfect environment for the bugs to develop and flourish.

-Similarly, fungus and bacteria thrive in a wet and warm environment.
+Similarly, fungi and bacteria thrive in a wet and warm environment.

-Overwatering is seen as the worst habit in plant lovers killing lots of indoor plants.
+Overwatering is the worst habit in plant lovers killing many indoor plants.

 3. No Airflow

-Like every living being, plants require proper ventilation and air circulation to thrive.
+Like every living being, plants require proper ventilation and air circulation.

-In the absence of airflow, the soil fails to dry, leading to excessive bacteria and fungus multiplication.
+The soil fails to dry without airflow, leading to excessive bacteria and fungus multiplication.

-And, the bugs are going to thank you as they feast upon the fungus and grow their family.
+And the bugs will thank you as they feast upon the fungus and grow their family.